MIROC-DOC/model_description/org/md_enorg/a-intro.md

  with ,
  Fluxes in TERM00112 and TERM00112 by vertical diffusion and Calculate the differential coefficient for         implicit calculation `MODULE:[VDFFLX]`.
- In addition, the implicit solution is computed in the middle with the LU decomposition of `MODULE:[ VFTND1]`.
-VFTND1]`.
+ In addition, the implicit solution is computed midway through the LU decomposition, `MODULE:[VFTND1]`.

      6. calculation of surface processes and time integration of underground variables `MODULE:[SURFCE]`